vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   checkout at around 9:20 AM.
 I returned home around 9:35 AM.
 I paid by card.
 I don't remember the face or identity of the checkout person.

+## Tuesday April 7

+* Somewhere in the 12:45 to 1:30 range: I went to Bangkok Thai Cuisine to order yellow curry tofu with rice takeout.
+I paid by cash.
+It was the usual waitress.
+They had a glass or plastic screen in front of the counter for some protection.